Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Related Work

-Finally, we also note that the $O(1/\epsilon^4)$ oracle complexity is optimal for stochastic non-convex optimization under a general unbaised stochastic oracle model~\citep{arjevani2019lower}, which implies that our results are optimal up to a logarithmic factor.
-For deterministic min-max optimization, we refer the readers to \citep{lin2020near,xu2020unified} and references therein.
+Finally, we also note that the $O(1/\epsilon^4)$ oracle complexity is optimal for stochastic non-convex optimization under a general unbaised stochastic oracle model, according to Theorem 1 of ~\citep{arjevani2019lower}, which implies that our results are optimal up to a logarithmic factor.